 Review What Worked in the Past

 This is easily the first step you need to take before starting any Christmas E-Commerce sales and marketing efforts.
 It’s crucial that you understand what factors helped you in the past, and replicate, improve, and optimize for this year.
 Remember, if you fail to plan, you plan to fail.
-This means taking a look at your best selling products, the media you used for your promotions and marketing previously, and even what tools you used to track inventory, sales, and fulfillment in the past years.
+This means taking a look at your best-selling products, the media you used for your promotions and marketing previously, and even what tools you used to track inventory, sales, and fulfillment in the past years.
 With this data in hand, you can make the right choices to be even more successful this holiday season.

 Evaluate Your Overall Store Experience

 In order to maintain the same quality of service that you demonstrated throughout the year, and carry it into the holiday season, you need to make sure that your website is solid and that you can offer a personalized shopping experience to all of your customers.
 Is everything organized and logical?
 Do you have too many landing pages or not enough?
-How easy is it to search your products?
+How easy is it to search for your products?
 How personalized are you getting for each customer?
 If you’re on a marketplace, what are they doing for you, from a customer experience standpoint?
 You, as a retailer, have access to vital consumer data points for your audience, running from search queries, their shopping carts, purchase histories, and reviews on products and shipping.
 This can help you to update your website layout, make product recommendations, improve your shipping solutions, and boost your conversion rates and sales.

 Check Your Back-End

 On the more technical side, now is also a good time to check your site’s infrastructure.
 Your E-Commerce store needs to be able to handle a surge in traffic and transactions, so reach out to your technology partners and ensure it’s all up to standard.
-Also have them check your site speed.
+Also, have them check your site speed.
 Anything that takes longer than 3 seconds to load, can lead to high bounce rates.
 There are several ways to go about optimizing your page, and your partners can advise you on that.
 You need to make sure your site remains open and robust, to offer the easiest consumer experience possible.

 That said, look into any automation tools that you can add to your site to help with traffic, product fulfillment, and convincing customers that aren’t converting.
 Depending on your platform or marketplace, you can enable abandoned cart notifications, for example, to remind a customer about items they left behind.
 These notifications can offer 2x-3x the clickthrough versus a targeted email.
-Or look at software that can manage your inventory across multiple channels, so there are no discrepancies between in-store, online, and in the warehouse.
+Or look at the software that can manage your inventory across multiple channels, so there are no discrepancies between in-store, online, and in the warehouse.

 Have a Responsive Site